PetrGlad/robo-minesweeper/README.md

 -------

 It certainly plays minesweeper better (and a lot faster) than me what I wanted to achieve initially.
-Winrate with usual settings:
+Win-rate with usual settings:

 * Beginner: 8 × 8 field with 10 mines (density 0.156) - 56%
 * Intermediate: 16 × 16 field with 40 mines (density 0.156) - 55%
 * Expert: 30 × 16 field with 99 mines (density 0.206) - 32%

-See 'scripts' subdirectory for scripts that calculate winrate.
+See 'scripts' subdirectory for scripts that calculate win-rate.

 Hints
 -----